psq/flexr/README.md

 # flexr
 A reimplementation of the Ampleforth token and its geyser

-Like Ampleforth, flexr adjusts its supply based on current demand.
+Like Ampleforth (AMPL), flexr adjusts its supply based on current demand.
 If the price is lower than the target price, the supply contracts, and in the same fashion, if the price has increased too much, the supply will expand.
 For long time holders, the daily planned rebase does not affect the amount they own, i.e. holding 2 token worth $1 or holding 1 token worth $2, or 4 tokens worth $0.5 does not change how much your tokens are worth.
 It does provide an opportunity for short term traders to arbitrage the price around the rebase time.

 To minimize price movement, the rebase is done with a planned 30 days to reach the target price, but with no memory of what was done before, so each rebase adjusts the supply by 1/30 of what is needed.